x

 - The report provided valuable insights into the demand and helps identify potential stockouts.

-- Though they were able to create visually stunning dashboards, they were not able to share it with their team.
+- Though they were able to create visually rich dashboards, they couldn’t share them with their team members.

 - The only way to view reports with Power BI Free is with a premium workspace or application.

-- So, they decided to take the advantage of Power BI Pro license trial for 30 days and shared the dashboards with the team.
+- To overcome this limitation, they decided to take advantage of the Power BI Pro trial license for 30 days, which allowed them to share dashboards seamlessly within the team.

-Outcome achieved with Power BI Free Desktop: The ability to create dashboards with existing data and generate insights.
+Outcome achieved with Power BI Free: The ability to create dashboards with existing data and generate insights.

 Scenario 1: Power BI Pro